Please download the registration form below

-If you are registering as a potential Godparent or Sponsor, you must be ALL of the following:
+Note: If you are registering as a potential Godparent or Sponsor, please read below; you must meet the following in order to request a Letter of Eligibility from the Pastor:

-- registered in the parish at least six months; active through Liturgy and Parish Life
+- have been registered in the parish no less than six months; and active through Liturgy and Parish Life

-- a PRACTICING Catholic, attending Sunday Mass and receiving the Sacraments of Communion and Reconciliation
+- individual is a PRACTICING Catholic, meaning you are attending Sunday Mass and receiving the Sacraments of Holy

 -a mature (16 years of age or older), fully initiated Catholic (received Sacraments of Baptism, Communion, Confirmation in the Catholic Church)

--Married in the Catholic Church -or - living Single - according to Canon Law.
+-Married Sacramentally by a priest or deacon in the Catholic Church; or living single according to Canon Law.

 Weekend Masses are Saturday Vigil at 4:00 pm, Sunday morning at 9:00 & 11:00 a.m, & 6:00 pm.